luongdinhkhanhvinh/clone-pain/IMAGE_REPLACEMENT_SUMMARY.md

 └── CTB- 4306-PuritanGray.png
 ```

-The application now displays realistic wood panel images instead of flat hex colors, providing customers with an accurate representation of the actual products! 🎨🖼️
+The application now displays realistic Silklux images instead of flat hex colors, providing customers with an accurate representation of the actual products! 🎨🖼️